Thoughts on getting things done…

 This trend toward “artificial intelligence” is both exponential in nature as well as inexorable.
 Many of the “sports stories” we read online are done by computers taking information and generating the article — there are no humans involved other than in some of the data collection.

 I took two MOOCs, one on designing online learning courses using Moodle and one on blended learning techniques.
 Basically, I am learning to teach over computer rather than doing it in the classroom, and many of my training materials will be delivered in an interactive, collaborative online way, rather than me standing up in front of a group somewhere.
 I am actively trying to work myself out of work!

-With an upcoming trip to Ecuador, I am working through a free online course (Duolingo) to teach me Spanish.
+With an upcoming trip to Ecuador, I am working through a free online course (Duolingo) and also using Babbel to teach me basic Spanish.
 If I move there, I may enroll in a language school taught by an actual person to really get a hang of the nuances and idioms, but the basic stuff is pretty easy to learn online.
 And there are lot of impacts on people and performance when training can be designed by computer without a lot of input from people and delivered instantaneously over mobile devices on demand.

 So, the question becomes what tasks and activities can people continue to do, with the assistance of these computing machines and this newfound intelligence?
 Where will people continue to be important for production and performance?